ncruces/go-sqlite3/vfs/xts/README.md

 (e.g. backups) of a database file can learn precisely: which sectors changed, which ones didn't, which got reverted.

-This is slightly weaker than other forms of SQLite encryption that include *some* nondeterminism; with limited nondeterminism, an adversary can't distinguish between sectors that actually changed, and sectors that got reverted.
+This is weaker than other forms of SQLite encryption that include *some* nondeterminism.
+With limited nondeterminism, an adversary can't distinguish between pages that actually changed, and pages that got reverted;
+a `VACUUM` can fully rebuild the database file, preventing this differential analysis.

 > [!CAUTION]
 > This package does not claim protect databases against tampering or forgery.